-Airbnb.
-Of course we have to mention Airbnb, the ten year old behemoth that sprung into existence when two friends in San Francisco couldn’t pay their rent.
+Airbnb is a ten-year-old behemoth that sprung into existence when two friends in San Francisco couldn’t pay their rent.
 Now boasting over 300 million reservations and operating in over 180 cities, it’s fair to say that when it comes to renting out your stuff, Airbnb has paved the way.

 Flipkey is a subsidiary of TripAdvisor and has also been around for over ten years.
 They operate in a similar way to Airbnb, and currently operate in just under 180 countries.

 Homeaway (formerly known as Stayz) started independently in Australia in 2005 before being acquired by travel giant Expedia under its Homeaway banner in 2010.
 They operate in just over 190 countries and have around 2 million properties available.

 Rent out your backyard

 Youcamp lets you rent out space on your property to people who want to escape the city for a few days.
 You set what facilities you can offer, from bathrooms to firepits.
 If you can offer extras like camping gear, tours or other facilities, you can rent those out for an extra fee.

 Spacer makes it easy to rent out your space, like parking spaces or room in your shed, attick or cupboards.
 You can set your own rental rates and earn money by doing pretty much nothing.